 Visit our Band Memories and Interviews sections to read exclusive contributions that we have received from more than 60 of the artists who graced the famous stage.

 "Congratulations on what you have done with the website it is really amazing that you have had all this interest and all these great write ups.
 It’s something really worthwhile which means a lot to a lot of people" Frank Lynch ; (who discovered Billy Connolly and who named and owned the Apollo).

 I Was There has been rewritten with new songs, new stories, and a new stage production.
-It is Bigger and Better and this is your chance to bring this show back live and either relive those magical days for one night or if you are too young to have been there be introduced to a piece of Glasgow Musical History through an explosive, funny and emotional Rock Musical.
-Please if you fancy supporting this show then pledge something at their Crowdfunding page.
-Check out the promo video on youtube
+It is Bigger and Better and this is your chance to to see this show live and relive those magical days for one night or if you are too young to have been there be introduced to a piece of Glasgow Musical History through an explosive, funny and emotional Rock Musical.

 Surrounded by pictures taken by Harry Popadopoulous click exhibition to see, many of them in the Apollo.
 A great night was had by all.